ntack93/BBSBOT/README.md

 ## Features

 - Connect to a BBS using a specified host and port.
-- Toggle between ANSI and plain text terminal emulation modes.
+- Toggle between ANSI and RIPscript terminal emulation modes. *In Development*
 - Manage favorite BBS addresses with the ability to add and remove favorites.
 - Save and load favorite addresses from local storage.
 - Use `!search <keyword>` for web searches.